emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 6.0.1
 License: GPLv2 or later

-Share Buttons, Browser Tools, Social Plugins, Media Solutions, Analytics, and more.
+Increase Content Distribution, Ranking & Traffic of WordPress Sites with E-MAILiT Share Buttons, Media Solutions, Analytics, & more.

 == Description ==

-E-MAILiT Share Buttons can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
+> E-MAILiT Share Buttons can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
 You can also show/hide the counter and set your own ''via @Twitter Username''.

 <a href="http://www.e-mailit.com">Share Buttons</a> (demo)
 Please, note that for demo purposes the ad popup, in our website, is open.
 No worries, this ad popup is by default closed in your share plugin.

-Why Use E-MAILiT. **Features** you'll love...
+**Summary of Features**

 * Easy Bookmarking, Sharing & Following
 * 60 Sharing Services
-* Increases Content Distribution
 * 75 Languages automatically localized
-* Increases Your Rankings & Traffic
 * Less Clutter
 * Fast & Reliable Performance
 * Asynchronous Loading Support
+* CDN
 * Lightweight File Size
 * Easily Customizable
 * Third-party Share Buttons & Floating ShareBars support
 * Easy to Install
-* Analytics

 Let sharing work for you, everywhere.
 Add sharing, following & campaigns to desktop sites and mobile devices.
 Monetize your content through E-MAILiT's innovation.
 <a href="http://www.e-mailit.com/widget/login">Want to customize?</a>